Metropolitan Atlanta Rapid Transit Authority: Beginnings

 MARTA was proposed as a rapid transit agency for DeKalb, Fulton, Clayton, Gwinnett, and Cobb counties.
 These were the five original counties in the Atlanta metropolitan area, and to this day are the five largest counties in the region and state.
 MARTA was formed by an act of the Georgia General Assembly in 1965.
 In the same year, four of the five metropolitan area counties (Clayton, DeKalb, Fulton, and Gwinnett) and the City of Atlanta passed a referendum authorizing participation in the system, but the referendum failed in Cobb.

 Although a 1968 referendum to fund MARTA failed, in 1971, voters in Fulton and DeKalb counties successfully passed a 1% sales tax increase to pay for MARTA operations, while Clayton and Gwinnett counties overwhelmingly rejected the tax in the referendum.
 Gwinnett County remains outside of the MARTA system.
 In November 2014, however, Clayton County voters passed a 1% sales tax to join the MARTA system, reversing its 1971 decision.
+The initial sales tax was matched by a $900 million grant from the federal government that was originally earmarked for a rapid transit system in Seattle that was rejected by voters.

-Also in 1971, the agency agreed to purchase the existing, bus-only Atlanta Transit Company; the sale of the company closed on February 17, 1972, giving the agency control over all public transit in the immediate Atlanta area.
+The agency agreed to purchase the existing, bus-only Atlanta Transit Company in 1971; the sale of the company closed on February 17, 1972, giving the agency control over all public transit in the immediate Atlanta area.